andy-paine/credhub-buildpack/README.md

 ## Usage

-> Note: This is currently non-functional until the `credhub` CLI is bundled with it.
 To use this buildpack, include [https://github.com/andy-paine/credhub-buildpack](https://github.com/andy-paine/credhub-buildpack) anywhere but the last element in the `buildpacks` field in your Cloud Foundry manifest, for example:
 ```yaml
 buildpacks: